SNEE-ICS/PrimaryCareDemandAndCapacity/PelicanWebsite/content/capacity-analysis/referral_rate.md

 ## Insights through Sankey Diagram
 Interpretation of the data via a Sankey Diagram revealed noteworthy insights:

-- The sub-ICB, Ipswich & East Suffolk, demonstrated the highest volume of referrals in comparison to the other two sub-ICBs.
+- Of the three Sub-ICB's, **Ipswich & East Suffolk** had the **highest volume of referrals**.
-- Post SNEE-ICB, the highest number of referrals by both GPs and Other practice staff were directed towards the 'Cambridgeshire and Peterborough ICB'.
+- Aside from SNEE-ICB, the highest number of referrals by both GPs and Other practice staff were directed towards **Cambridgeshire and Peterborough ICB**.

 <hr>
 <iframe src="Referral_rate_2_sankey.html" width="80%" height="1000px"></iframe>